 Even in the face of this hardship, people across this district came together and brought out the best of ourselves.

-But somehow that spirit - which is so alive in the 1st District - has not found its way to the United States Congress.
+But somehow that spirit - which is so alive in the 1st District - has not found its way into our government.

-While we struggled to make ends meet, our current representative could not muster the strength to refuse to settle for anything less than consistent, permanent solutions that could begin to rebalance our economy.
+While we struggled to make ends meet, our current leaders could not muster the strength to refuse to settle for anything less than consistent, permanent solutions that could begin to rebalance our economy.
 When honest critique gave way to baseless attacks on law enforcement officers, our current representative could not find the voice to say what people across our district believe: we want accountability and innovation, but our police are a valuable component of a robust public safety approach.
+There is a severe disconnect between the values we hold dear - values that built our communities and our families - and the values of the wealthy and powerful leaders we've allowed to maintain power.

 That is wrong.
 We may not be the largest or the wealthiest district.
 But, our voices and our values are worth fighting for.